rajput-musa/rag-chatbot/README.md

 ### 📦 2.
 Preprocess Your Documents

-Use the provided ingestion notebook (link below) to:

 * Split PDF files into chunks
 * Generate embeddings using `all-MiniLM-L6-v2`
 * Upload vectors to Pinecone